aws-cloudformation/aws-cloudformation-resource-providers-logs/aws-logs-resourcepolicy/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Name.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the PolicyName.